mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 (Pruessmann et al., 2001; Shewchuk, 1994).
 As mentioned above, the restriction to first order field dynamics enables acceleration of the ensuing matrix-vector multiplications by (reverse) gridding and fast Fourier transform (FFT) (Beatty et al., 2005; Jackson et al., 1991).
-Offresonance effects can also be approximated by FFT using multi-frequency interpolation (Man et al., 1997).
+Off-resonance effects can also be approximated by FFT using multi-frequency interpolation (Man et al., 1997).

-This image reconstruction algorithm was applied equivalently to the spiral-out and spiral in/out data.
+This image reconstruction algorithm was applied equivalently to the spiral-out and spiral in/out data with a fixed number of 10 iterations and no further regularization (e.g., Tikhonov).
 Note, however, that for the latter both field recordings and coil data were split into their in- and out-part and reconstructed separately, yielding two images per shot.

-Taken together, the in-house Matlab (The Mathworks, Natick, MA, R2018a) implementation of this algorithm led to reconstruction times of about 10 min per slice on a single CPU core.
+Taken together, the in-house Matlab (The Mathworks, Natick, MA, R2018a) implementation of this algorithm led to total reconstruction times on a single CPU core of about 10 min per slice for the high-resolution spiral-out image and 1.5 minutes for the spiral-in or -out image.
 In order to reconstruct the 3600 2D images per fMRI run, reconstruction was parallelized over slices on the university’s CPU cluster.
 Depending on cluster load, reconstructions typically finished over night for the high-resolution spiral out, and within 2 h for the spiral in/out data.

-The auxiliary input data for the expanded signal model, i.e., spatial maps for static B0 field inhomogeneity $$\text{Δω}$$ and coil sensitivity $$c_{\gamma}$$, were derived from a separate fully sampled multi-echo (ME) Cartesian gradient echo reference scan of 1 mm in-plane resolution, TE1 = 4ms, $$\text{ΔTE}$$ = 1ms (Kasper et al., 2018), with slice geometry equivalent to the spiral sequences.
+The auxiliary input data for the expanded signal model, i.e., spatial maps for static B0 field inhomogeneity $$\text{Δω}$$ and coil sensitivity $$c_{\gamma}$$, were derived from a separate fully sampled multi-echo (ME) Cartesian gradient echo reference scan of 1 mm in-plane resolution with 6 echoes, TE1 = 4ms,
+$$\text{ΔTE}$$ = 1ms (Kasper et al., 2018), and slice geometry equivalent to the
+spiral sequences.
 Image reconstruction proceeded as described above for this scan, albeit omitting the sensitivity and static B0 map terms.
 The latter was justified by the high bandwidth of the Cartesian spin-warp scans (1 kHz).

 Sensitivity maps were then computed from the first-echo image, normalizing single coil images by the root sum of squares over all channels, while the B0 map was calculated by regressing the pixel-wise phase evolution over echo images.
-Both maps were smoothed and slightly extrapolated via a variational approach (Keeling and Bammer, 2004).
+Both maps were spatially smoothed and slightly extrapolated via a variational approach (Keeling and Bammer, 2004).

 Data Analysis
 -------------